-The reason date of separation is so important is because duration of marriage often profoundly affects two important issues in divorce:
+The reason date of separation is so important is that the duration of a marriage often profoundly affects two important issues in divorce:

 When does separation occur?

-Separation occurs when either party does not intend to resume the marriage and his or her actions bespeak the finality of the break in the marital relationship.
-The problems in the relationship must be so serious that there is no reasonable possibility of eliminating, correcting or resolving the issues.
-In other words — a complete and final breakdown of the marriage.
+Separation occurs when either party does not intend to continue the marriage, and their actions bespeak the finality of the marital breakup.
+The problems must be such that no reasonable possibility of eliminating, correcting, or resolving them exists.
+In other words, separation occurs when there is a complete and final breakdown of the marriage.

 Of course, the above definition isn’t always easy to determine.
 Therefore, many cases are bifurcated to determine the date of separation prior to other issues pertaining to the divorce.
 The court will briefly look at conduct when deciding when a separation actually took place.